13 Things Your Cheating Partner Might Say To Defend Themself

 4. “I didn't cheat.”

-Of all the ways cheaters respond, denial is often the instinctive initial reaction when confronted.
+Of all the ways cheaters respond, denial is often the instinctive initial reaction when stood up to.

 Your partner may try to gaslight you to make you doubt your beliefs to gain the upper hand in the conversation.